 A: Take advantage of reciprocating links, networking through groups, directory listings and search engine tags!

-Q: Please discuss any upcoming books or projects you're especially excited about.
+Q: Do you have any upcoming books or projects you're especially excited about?

 A: I have a number of magazine project contributions scheduled for publication this year, and plenty of new character collections are in the works.
 I'm also creating numerous medical apparel prints that are currently in different stages of the manufacturing process.
 As I move out of the commercially licensed product markets and into the direct-to-consumer design arena, I plan to focus on building my digital library by getting the art out of my sketchbooks and into digital format.